ruthvik-mt/ZKPass-Passwordless-Authentication-with-Zero-Knowledge-Proofs/README.md

 ### Login

-1. User enters their UID
+1. User enters their UID.
-2. System derives a private key from the UID
+2. System derives a private key from the UID.
-3. A Zero-Knowledge Proof is generated to verify the user knows the private key
+3. A Zero-Knowledge Proof is generated to verify the user knows the private key.
-4. The proof is verified without revealing the private key
+4. The proof is verified without revealing the private key.
-5. If valid, the user is authenticated
+5. If valid, the user is authenticated.

 ### Recovery

-1. User enters their recovery phrase
+1. User enters their recovery phrase.
 2. System derives the UID from the recovery phrase

 ## Security Considerations